 The programme (2017-2020)

-In order to achieve these goals, a programme has been developed on the basis of six principles.
-These have been selected on the basis of the amount of interest and contribution from logistical parties, viability and the contribution to the goals at SmartwayZ.NL.
+In order to achieve the objectives, a programme was developed based on six principles.
+These were selected based on the interest and contribution of logistics parties, viability and the contribution to the objectives of SmartwayZ.NL.

-- Real time insight into freight traffic using a data dashboard
+- Real-time visibility of freight traffic via data dashboard

 - Corridor (A16, A15,) A58, A67, with terminals in Rotterdam, Tilburg and Venlo

-1. C-ITS, whereby lorries automatically communicate with other traffic and also with various sensors on and around the road, such as traffic lights.
+1. C-ITS, in which trucks automatically communicate with other road users and also with various sensors on and around the road, for example in traffic lights.

-2. Behavioural intervention, based on fleet management data, providing insights into hazardous chauffeurs, or observation cameras in the trucks themselves.
+2. Behavioural interventions, based on fleet management data that provide insight into high-risk drivers, or observation cameras in trucks.

 3. Increasing the efficiency of incident management.